latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Housing and social services from Broward Partnership.
+Housing assistance and social services from Broward Partnership.

-Housing assistance from Broward Partnership
+Housing assistance programs from Broward Partnership

 Clients can benefit from the services at the Central Homeless Assistance Center, which is run by the Broward Partnership.
 Among the resources available include shelter and short term housing, basic medical care, and free meals.
 Case managers from the partnership can also refer qualified clients to employment services as well as Rapid Re-Housing, which can includes emergency funds for security deposits or first months rent payments, among other resources.